 Yordanos joined Watsi on February 11th, 2015.
 Six years ago, Yordanos joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Yordanos' most recent donation traveled 8,600 miles to support Pel, a bag weaver and refugee from Thailand, to fund sight-restoring lens replacement surgery.
+Yordanos' most recent donation traveled 8,500 miles to support Maripet, a 9-year-old girl from Kenya, to fund brain surgery.

 Pel is a young mother who lives with her husband, mother-in-law, and three sons in a refugee camp.
 She and her mother-in-law work at home and her husband is a nurse at the hospital in their refugee camp.
 Before her vision worsened, she used to weave traditional Karen bags like ones for her sons to use as school bags once they are old enough to attend.
 Now, Pel is no longer able to see faces and can only make out shapes.
 When she walks, she will often hit her toes against stones in her path, and when she moves around in her home, she will often hit her head on the door frame.
 She now needs someone to help guide her when she walks.
 Pel's mother-in-law moved in after she gave birth to her six-month-old son, since Pel could no longer see her baby's face at that point.
 Our medical partner, Burma Children Medical Fund, is requesting $1,500 to fund lens replacement surgery for Pel.
 On October 14th, doctors will perform a lens replacement, during which they will remove Pel's natural lenses and replace them with an intraocular lens implant in each eye.
 After recovery, she will be able to see clearly.
 Now, Pel needs help to fund this $1,500 procedure.
 She said, “I really want to see my baby’s face and I am excited to see him after my surgery.
 Thank you so much to the donors who will help me receive treatment.
 I know my family could never afford to pay for my treatment.”